Entangled Photon Pair Generator via Biexciton-Exciton Cascade in Semiconductor Quantum Dots and its Simulation: Physics

-Resonant \gls{TPE} can be achieved experimentally with pulsed laser light \cite{ResonantTwoPhotonExcitation, ResonantTwoPhotonExcitation2, ResonantTwoPhotonExcitation3, QuantumDotEntangledPhotonPairSource} that exhibits the right energy and polarization (see Figure \ref{fig:ResonantTwo-PhotonExcitation}), and pulse shape.
-Experimentalists have to be able to separate the excitation pulse (that excites the \gls{QD} with two of its photons) from the \gls{QD} signal -- \eg spectrally.
-This would necessitate the shaping of pulse length to eliminate spectral overlap of pump and signal \cite{ResonantTwoPhotonExcitation}.
+For reference, resonant \gls{TPE} can be achieved experimentally with pulsed laser light \cite{ResonantTwoPhotonExcitation, ResonantTwoPhotonExcitation2, ResonantTwoPhotonExcitation3, QuantumDotEntangledPhotonPairSource} that exhibits the right energy and polarization (see Figure \ref{fig:ResonantTwo-PhotonExcitation}), and pulse shape.
 The excitation process via resonant \gls{TPE} can be modelled via a semi-classical Hamiltonian \cite{ResonantTwoPhotonExcitation, ResonantTwoPhotonExcitation3}, which can yield Rabi oscillations and excitations of different form depending on the pulse \cite{ResonantTwoPhotonExcitation} and damping of these oscillations by relaxation processes.
 This approach was also adopted in later sections of this work.

+With such experimental realisations readily available it is possible to work towards applications like \gls{QKD} based on polarisation entangled photons and other schemes.